devonfw-tutorials/katacoda-scenarios/devon4j-kafka/step7.md

 Now you have to implement the method which deletes the employee from the database.
 The processMessage has the consumed message as input parameter.

-Copy the code in the given method.
+Copy the following code into the processMessage method.

 ```
 long employeeId = 0L;